 “Additionally, treatment with MRgFUS requires shorter hospitalization and is a fairly well tolerated procedure even by more fragile patients.”

 While Parkinson’s disease typically starts gradually, it tends to worsen over time.
-According to the National Institute on Aging, Parkinson’s disease is a brain disorder characterized by tremors, stiffness, walking, balance, and coordination.
+According to the National Institute on Aging,

 The risk of Parkinson’s disease increases with age, and more men are affected than women.
 Typically, the onset of the disease is at around age 60, but in some cases, symptoms can appear as early as 50.